-Most patients require approximately one week of recovery after breast augmentation surgery.
+Most patients require approximately 3-7 days of recovery after breast augmentation surgery.
 Therefore, it is important to take the appropriate amount of time off of work or away from school.
 Additionally, any necessary childcare arrangements should be made ahead of time.

-After Dr. Boudreaux determines that you can return to non-strenuous work, you must continue to follow specific recovery instructions.
+After Dr. Boudreaux and Dr. Claiborne determine that you can return to non-strenuous work, you must continue to follow specific recovery instructions.
 It will take several weeks before you can resume high-impact exercise.
 It is also important to note that breast implants must settle.
 It is normal for them to appear high for two to three months after surgery, but they will eventually fall into their proper places.